jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 19. Download a copy of Ubuntu 20.04 and when going through the installer, choose the [EXPERIMENTAL erase disk and use zfs](https://ubuntu.com/blog/enhancing-our-zfs-support-on-ubuntu-19-10-an-introduction "ZFS on Ubuntu Root").
 Once the install is complete, upon first login, execute the `sudo zpool status` command and capture the output.

-20. This is a research question regarding current hardware.
-Using [Newegg.com](http://newegg.com "Newegg.com"), find the current price per Gigabyte for the following along with listing the throughput of the drive and make a chart of the results.
+20. Using the `wget` command, retrieve this URL: https://mirrors.edge.kernel.org/pub/linux/kernel/v5.x/linux-5.11.19.tar.xz

    a.
-Seagate Barracuda 4 TB
+Untar/uncompress this archive.
    b.
-Western Digital Blue 1 TB
+Tar the directory and compress it using bzip2, make sure to keep the original input
    c.
-Western Digital Red 10 TB
+Tar the directory and compress it using gzip, make sure to keep the original input
    d.
-Samsung 970 EVO M.2 500 GB
+Tar the directory and compress it using ztd, make sure to keep the original input
    e.
-Corsair Force MP300 M.2 960 GB
-    f.
-Intel Optane M.2 32 GB and explain what 3D XPoint technology is
+Tar the directory and compress it using xz, make sure to keep the original input

 #### Footnotes